tauren/tax-scenarios-lean/docs/stories/story-4.9-scenario-detail-view.md

 - Specified technical requirements and component structure
 - Outlined tasks and dependencies
 - Added requirement for direct access to edit mode
+- Implemented core view components and navigation
+- Completed yearly breakdown table with comprehensive financial data
+- Added basic responsive design
+- Identified need for future story to enhance mobile experience
+- Implemented financial timeline chart with Recharts
+- Completed testing and documentation

 ## Completion Notes
-- This story will provide users with a detailed understanding of each scenario's financial and qualitative aspects
+- This story provides users with a detailed understanding of each scenario's financial and qualitative aspects
-- The year-by-year breakdown will help users make informed decisions about their scenarios
+- The year-by-year breakdown helps users make informed decisions about their scenarios
-- The implementation will maintain consistency with the existing UI design and calculation logic
+- The implementation maintains consistency with the existing UI design and calculation logic
 - Users can easily switch between viewing and editing modes without returning to the Scenario Hub
+- Basic responsive design implemented, with plans for enhanced mobile optimization in a future story
+- Financial timeline visualization implemented with interactive features and proper styling